olavpo/dhis2-metadata-dependency-export/README.md

 # Metadata dependency export
 Node.js backend to export DHIS 2 metadata packages, along with documentation.

-Two types of packages can be created:
+Three types of packages can be created:

-* *dashboards* - includes analytical products only, such as dashboards, favourites, indicators (with empty formulas) etc.
+* *dashboards* - includes analytical products (dashboards) with dependencies only, such as dashboards, favourites, indicators (with empty formulas).
-* *aggregate* - includes data collection and analytical products, such as data sets, data elements, dashboards, favourites, indicators etc.
+* *aggregate* - includes data collection (data sets) and analytical products (dashboards) with dependencies, such as data sets, data elements, dashboards, favourites, indicators etc.

-Export of tracker packages will be added in the future.
+* *tracker* - includes tracker data collection (programs) with dependencies, as well as analytical products.

 See the Configuration section below for more information on what is/can be included in the different pacakges.